-Action 6, Parent Recognitions for Parental Involvement: A success in implementing this action was an increase number of parents being willing to serve on parent committees and LCAP input sessions.
-In this action, we presented the parents with opportunities to received recognitions for attending the LCAP consultation session, 25 parents attended.
-Additionally, we organized an end of the year Parent Banquet for all parents who participated in ELAC, DELAC, MPAC, and SSC and their families.
+Action 6, Parent Recognition for Parental Involvement: A success in implementing this action was an increase in the number of parents being willing to serve on parent committees and LCAP input sessions.
+In this action, we presented the parents with opportunities to receive recognition for attending the LCAP consultation session, 38 parents attended.
+We organized an end of the year Parent Banquet for all parents who participated in ELAC, DELAC, MPAC, and SSC and their families.
 Parents were recognized and given certificates, plaques, and a gift in appreciation for their involvement.
-The district received positive feedback and a list of parents who are already interested in participating in different committees for the upcoming year.